 Switch Over to Reusable Bags

 Plastic bags can stick around for over 400 years before they begin to break down and can be very challenging to recycle.
 Go green and give back to Mother Earth by switching over to reusable cotton tote bags instead.
 You can be even more eco-friendly by using reusable shopping bags made from sustainable materials like cotton or bamboo instead of synthetic fibers.
+Personalize each of these bags with your favorite photos or inspirational quotes that promote saving the planet.

 Reduce Waste by Avoiding Plastic Water Bottles